What Do I Do If I Get An Air Bubble Under Saniderm?

 You notice an air bubble under your freshly applied Saniderm bandage — now what should you do?
 While an air bubble under Saniderm is not necessarily “bad,” it will likely cause problems with adhesion further on down the line.
 If you find yourself in this predicament, we recommend these two options:

 A: Simply make a small cut, let the air bubble out, and apply an additional small piece of Saniderm over the newly exposed area.
 This is the option we generally recommend, just because it’s fast and easy.
+Be cautious when making the incision, however, as you don’t want to harm the tattoo below.
+Don’t apply too much pressure and try to make the smallest slit possible—just enough to release the air trapped inside.

 B: Or, perhaps you don’t have any more Saniderm on hand.
 If this is the case, gently attempt to push the air bubble out by hand.
 Take caution during this process — go slowly and be attentive.